Amzani/apidesk-sdk-test-def/docs/models/components/leadssortby.md

 # LeadsSortBy

-Specify the field by which to sort the activities, such as 'date' or 'type'.
-This determines the order in which the activities are returned.
+Specify the field by which to sort the leads.
+This property determines the attribute used for ordering the results, such as 'name' or 'created_at'.

 ## Example Usage